electron/electron/docs/api/chrome-command-line-switches.md

 ## --js-flags=`flags`

-Specifies the flags passed to the Node JS engine.
+Specifies the flags passed to the Node.js engine.
 It has to be passed when starting Electron if you want to enable the `flags` in the main process.

 ```sh
 $ electron --js-flags="--harmony_proxies --harmony_collections" your-app
 ```

-See the [Node documentation][node-cli] or run `node --help` in your terminal for a list of available flags.
-Additionally, run `node --v8-options` to see a list of flags that specifically refer to Node's V8 JavaScript engine.
+See the [Node.js documentation][node-cli] or run `node --help` in your terminal for a list of available flags.
+Additionally, run `node --v8-options` to see a list of flags that specifically refer to Node.js's V8 JavaScript engine.

 ## --proxy-server=`address:port`